cscosu/ctf-writeups/2021/google_ctf/hexagon/README.md

 240011 exit_group(0)
 ```

-If I used program compiled with `HEX_DEBUG` on, it would print out every
+If I used the program compiled with `HEX_DEBUG` on, it would print out every
 instruction and the registers changed, which was very useful.
-The output looked something like this:
+The output looked
+something like this:

 ```
 $ qemu-hexagon-dbg -strace ./challenge